Improving Kazakhstan and Kyrgyz Republic’s Cross-Border Trade with the People’s Republic of China

 Panelists:

-• Elisa Hörhager, Chief of the German Federation of Industries, PRC
+• Elisa Hörhager, Chief Representative China, Federation of German Industries (BDI)

 • Dong Liu, Chairman and Principal Partner of Ping An Capital Co., Ltd.